Millette River

-The Millette River is a tributary of the north shore of the Saint Lawrence River, flowing in the city of Trois-Rivières, Quebec, Canada.
+The Millette River (Rivière Millette) is a tributary of the north shore of the Saint Lawrence River, flowing in the city of Trois-Rivières, Quebec, Canada.

 The surface of the Millette River (except the rapids areas) is generally frozen from mid-December to mid-March, but safe circulation on the ice is generally made from the end of December to the beginning of March.
 The water level of the river varies with the seasons and the precipitation; the spring flood generally occurs in March or April.

 Geography

 This watercourse rises at Lac Caché (altitude: 60 m) located between the railway and the high-voltage lines of Hydro-Québec.
 This source is 1.3 km southwest of the course of the Saint-Maurice River.

 From its source (Lac Caché), this river flows over 9.5 km to the southeast, with a drop of 54 m, according to the following segments :